 When the rains come, have your tubes at the ready, because a day or two after is the perfect time to test your infiltration rate.
 Measuring the infiltration rate in Winter or early Spring can be challenging because the ground is saturated with seasonal rainfall, so it can take quite a long time!
 The main thing to consider when doing this measurement is you want to take the reading at about the same time/and in approx the same conditions each year to be able to compare year on year and see how it’s changing.
+Soilmentor makes it really easy to record your infiltration rate results alongside the date they were taken, and visually monitor your progress over time with personalised trend charts.

 Awareness of how well water infiltrates down into your soil is at the core of knowing your soil health and structure.
 A good infiltration rate indicates that the top soil has a ‘crumb structure’ and it is well aggregated.
 Essentially this means that each clump of soil is stuck together with glues and slimes from soil organisms and they are not broken down by water.
 Therefore the clumps (or aggregates) retain their structure when the water flows around them, also allowing water to quickly flow down into the soil depths.
 At the same time the clumps provide lots of nooks and crannies for droplets of the water to be stored in.
 So the water percolates easily, and some of it is stored along the way.
 This is what we want!